containernetworking/cni/SPEC.md

 ```

 Given the same network configuration JSON list, the container runtime would perform the following steps for the `DEL` action.

 Note that plugins are executed in reverse order from the `ADD` and `CHECK` actions.

-1) first call the `tuning` plugin with the following JSON, including the `prevResult` field containing the JSON response from the `ADD` action:
+1) call the `tuning` plugin, including the `prevResult` field containing the JSON response from the `ADD` action, with the following JSON:

 ```json
 {